rokubop/serenade-sx-starter/README.md

 ## Install

-Clone this repository anywhere on your machine.
+Clone this repository anywhere on your machine to your preferred folder name.

 > Do not clone this folder to `.serenade/scripts`.
 > That is the output folder